rbretecher/expense-tracker/README.md

 ## How to install

 ### Requirements
-You can install this application for free, you just need a Google account to create a Firebase project and a Firebase application.
+You can install this application for free, you just need a Google account to create a Firebase project.

-### Configure Firebase project and application
+### Create a Firebase project

 Sign in on the [Firebase Console](https://console.firebase.google.com) with your Google Account and create a new Firebase project.

-Add a Firebase Web application to this project and enable Firebase Hosting.
-Configure the URL of your Web application.

 ### Install firebase-tools